Coder-Boiiiiiii/Project-Mock/README.md

 ### Current Features
 Can make IGCSE Math 0580 papers (paper 4) with papers from 2021 and 2022.

+Can make papers according to unit

-Can make both, a question paper and marksheme for the output.
+Can make both, a question paper and mark sheme for the output.

 ### Planned Features
-Paper can be made of chosen topics.

-More customizations (like custom number of questions).

 Addition of paper 2.